ckpdr/cookpad-hiring-data-primer/PREREQUISITES.md

 For the exercise, we will be using mainly 1 image:

-`data-engineering-technical-exercise-postgre`: Provies a PostgreSQL server with a table, `pv_log`.
+`data-engineering-technical-exercise-postgre`: Provides a PostgreSQL server with a table, `pv_log`.

 To download the docker images: